-Budgeted cost: £45,740
+Budgeted cost: £41,876

 Activity Evidence that supports this approach Challenge number(s) addressed Purchase of a programme to improve listening, narrative and vocabulary skills for disadvantaged pupils who have relatively low spoken language skills.
 Oral language interventions can have a positive impact on pupils' language skills.
 Approaches that focus on speaking, listening and a combination of the two show positive impacts on attainment: Oral language interventions EEF (educationendowmentfoundation.org .uk) 1, 4 Additional phonics sessions targeted at disadvantaged pupils who require further phonics support.
-This will be delivered in collaboration with our RWI Trust diagnostic half termly meetings Phonics approaches have a strong evidence base indicating a positive impact on pupils, particularly from disadvantaged backgrounds.
-Targeted phonics interventions have been shown to be more effective when delivered as regular sessions over a period up to 12 weeks: 2

-7 with the RWI lead practitioner, School reading lead half termly training and ongoing weekly coaching of staff within each school.
+This will be delivered in collaboration with our RWI Trust diagnostic half termly meetings with the RWI lead Phonics approaches have a strong evidence base indicating a positive impact on pupils, particularly from disadvantaged backgrounds.
+Targeted phonics interventions have been shown to be more effective when delivered as regular sessions over a period up to 12 weeks: 2 practitioner, School reading lead half termly training and ongoing weekly coaching of staff within each school.
 Delivery of the Fresh Start Programme.
-Phonics Toolkit Strand Education Endowment Foundation EEF 3,17,17 School-led tutoring for pupils.
-A significant proportion of the pupils who receive tutoring will be disadvantaged, including those who are high attainers.
-(2022/2023) Tuition targeted at specific needs and knowledge gaps can be an effective method to support low attaining pupils or those falling behind, both one-to-one: One to one tuition EEF (educationendowmentfoundation.org .uk) And in small groups: Small group tuition Toolkit Strand Education Endowment Foundation EEF 4
+Phonics Toolkit Strand Education Endowment Foundation EEF School-based intervention for pupils.
+A significant proportion of the pupils who receive additional intervention will be disadvantaged, including those who are high attainers.
+Intervention targeted at specific needs and knowledge gaps can be an effective method to support low attaining pupils or those falling behind, both one-to-one: One to one tuition EEF (educationendowmentfoundation.org .uk) And in small groups: Small group tuition Toolkit Strand Education Endowment Foundation EEF 2, 3, 4